(CNN)Here is a look at the life of former U.S. Senator Bob Dole.

 January 11, 2005 - Falls at home.
 Serious injuries require hospitalization for more than a month.
 The existent of the injuries and the fact that they were life-threatening is unknown to the public for several months.

-March 6, 2007 - Along with former health secretary Donna Shalala, Dole is named by President Bush to co-head a bipartisan commission investigating problems at the Walter Reed Army Medical Center.
+March 6, 2007 - Along with former health secretary Donna Shalala, Dole is named by President George W. Bush to co-head a bipartisan commission investigating problems at the Walter Reed Army Medical Center.
 The nine-member commission is tasked with delivering suggestions for improving the military's health care system later in the year.